Cray-HPE/docs-csm/operations/network/dns/PowerDNS_Configuration.md

 PowerDNS replaces the CoreDNS server that earlier versions of CSM used to provide External DNS services.

-The `cray-dns-powerdns-can-tcp` and `cray-dns-powerdns-can-udp` LoadBalancer resources are configured to service external DNS requests using the IP address specified by the CSI `--can-external-dns` command line argument.
+The `cray-dns-powerdns-can-tcp` and `cray-dns-powerdns-can-udp` LoadBalancer resources are configured to service external DNS requests using the IP address specified by the CSI `--cmn-external-dns` command line argument.

 The CSI `--system-name` and `--site-domain` command line arguments are combined to form the subdomain used for External DNS.